 PIP in Florida covers a broad range of medical services.
 In fact, the law only excludes two common services—massage and acupuncture.

-That said, insurance companies are on the lookout for fraud and will investigate and deny claims for a variety of reasons.
+That said, insurance companies are on the lookout for fraud and will investigate and deny personal injury protection claims in Boca Raton, FL for a variety of reasons.
 Moreover, when an insurance company suspects foul play or the commission of a felony, they’re not required to pay claims within the usual 30-day period.
 Medical personnel must wait pending the outcome of a trial to receive compensation.

 At GED Lawyers, we specialize in recovering damages for doctors who have been denied PIP insurance claims.
 If you’re a medical provider who believes you’re entitled to compensation for services rendered under the law, GED Lawyers would love to hear from you.
 Contact us toll-free at 844-443-3529 or locally at 561-995-1966 and let us know how we can help.